ericmoritz/fp/README.md

      def dosomething(x):
          return do3(do2(do1(x)))

-     # simple way
+     # the fp way
-     dosomething = c(do2, c(do2, do1))
+     dosomething = c(do3, c(do2, do1))

-Doing work-flows with compose is confusing because it is right associative.
-For that there is the thread function
+However doing workflows with compose is not as natural is it could be.
+This is where the functional thread comes into play.

-### Thread
+### Functional threads

-The final function composition is the thread function.
-It does a similar job as c() but is left associative.
+Not to be confused with Thread(), a functional thread composes a single function from sequence of functions.
+It does a similar job as `c` but is left associative.

     dosomething = t([do1, do2, do3])

+    # both expressions have the same result
+    assert do3(do2(do1(value))) == dosomething()

 ## Operators